kryptokrona/kryptokrona-docs/guides/mining/Mining.md

 ## Checking Balances and Payments

-To check the earned balance, payments from the pool, and statistics, go to the URL of the pool you are mining on type your public TRTL wallet address into the search box in the middle of the page.
+To check the earned balance, payments from the pool, and statistics, go to the URL of the pool you are mining on type your public TRTL wallet address into the search box in the middle of the page(location may vary based on pool).
 ![image](https://user-images.githubusercontent.com/34389545/34903526-17cf3536-f7f9-11e7-98fd-580bdcf3faed.png)
-You can also see how far until the next payout by clicking "payments" at the top of the screen.
+You can also see how far until the next payout by clicking "Payments" at the top of the screen(again, location may vary based on pool).
 ![image](https://user-images.githubusercontent.com/34389545/34903536-36bb8904-f7f9-11e7-8b92-d886ba15bdc5.png)

 ## Cloud Mining